Viorellian/viorellian.github.io/README.md

 <h3 align= "center">About Me</h3>
 <p align="center"> Hello, my name is Ian and I am 26 years old.
 With 15 years of experience, I love to oil paint.
 I was trained in landscape painting as a kid, when I turned 22 I began studying the human physique and incorporating it into my paintings.
 My inspiration comes from being a long time science fiction fan.
 I also pull inspiration from my dreams.

-<h3 align= "center">Sales</h3>
+<h3 align= "center">Purchasing Details</h3>
+<p align="center">  You are in the right place!
+Please read these details before contacting.
+<p align="left">FRAMING: All peices are NOT framed unless specified above.
+If you require framing at the artists discretion it will charged at cost.
+<p align="left"> SHIPPING: If you are located in LA or OC (United States), I prefer to personally deliver free of charge.
+All other locales will be charged shipping at cost.
-<p align="center"> While most of my works are for sale, I have not set the ability to purchase on this website.
+<p align="left"> SALES: While most of my works are for sale, I have not set the ability to purchase on this website.
+Over email, phone or in person; I will accept Zelle, wire transfers, Venmo, Apple Pay or cash (if in person).
+I am okay to recieve any form of safe validated payment platforms.
 If you are interested in purchasing please email me.
-I take commission requests, simply email me with a price you are willing to pay and we can get something going, time to completion can vary from 1-3 months.
-I prefer commissions as I believe some of my best works come from these requests.

   <h3 align= "center">Contact Me</h3>
 <p align="center"> Email: viorelliann@gmail.com